JAKARTA, Indonesia – Nearly every day, 17-year old Galang shares provocative content and hate speech on his Facebook account.

 Suhardi Alius, head of the National Agency for Combating Terrorism (BNPT), said young people are more easily affected by radicalism and terrorism, partly because of the easy access to information on the internet and social media that is not accompanied by critical thinking.
 Terrorist groups have made the internet the primary means of spreading propaganda.

-“High intensity (on the internet) and weak literacy in young people makes them easily provoked by various issues, including hoaxes and hate speech,” he said in speech earlier this month.
+“High intensity (on the internet) and weak literacy in young people makes them easily provoked by various issues, including hoaxes and hate speech,” he said in a speech earlier this month.

 Mr. Alius said his agency has been aware of the threat of radicalism and is making efforts to suppress it by working with various stakeholders – such as universities and schools, bloggers, and other government ministries.